Matthew1906/C--MINIGAME-COMPILATION/README.md

 ** NAR 21-1 = New Assistant Recruitment 21 - 1 , by Software Laboratory Center, Bina Nusantara University

 Most programs can only run using Windows Operating System

+(sorry if the style of code doesn't follow C Coding Standard, i've just figured it out after about 15 minigames and it will take too long to fix.
+Not to mention this is literally just for fun)